odud-by/uae-fdi-resilience-analysis/README.md

 The trade-off between the ARDL model and the trend anchor framework illustrates why blending is necessary.
 The ARDL specification captures historical dynamics and allows for partial normalization after exceptionally strong inflows.
 The trend anchor, by contrast, reflects the structural acceleration evident in 2023–2024.

 An equal-weighted blend (w_ARDL = 0.5) provides a neutral midpoint between normalization and momentum.
 However, forward-looking evidence supports an anchor-heavy baseline for policy interpretation.
 In practice, w = 0.3 better aligns the forecast with current structural momentum.
+This recommendation rests on three key considerations:

 **1. Multi-year capital deployment in advanced technology**